Roasted Butternut Squash With Garlic-Herb Glaze

 FAQ

-- Can I roast cubes instead of slices?
+- Can I use frozen butternut squash instead of fresh?

 Serving Suggestions